mikebaldi/Idle-Champions/docfiles/gem-farmers-guide-champions.md

 ### Slot 6

 1. `Shandie` is really useful for the Gem Farm as she acts like a free speed pot once Dash is up and running, which takes 30 seconds (10 with feat).
 Potions reduced the time to activation accordingly.\
+  Later in the game, Shandie can be skipped with enough speed bonus in the team.
+For example, using Hew's feat and Huge + Large + Medium speed potions will already reach the cap of 10x speed increase.\
   Recommendation: **Highly recommended**

 ### Slot 7